If you run a marketing agency, it’s likely you already know plenty about Instagram and how to use it to get results for your clients.

-This is where a grid planner — like the one offered by Sked Social — comes in useful.
+This is where an Instagram grid planner comes in useful.
 You can create content ahead of time and move it around on the grid to make sure it works.

 Each account you manage will have a different theme, colour scheme and audience.
 So make sure you create clear brand guidelines as part of each strategy.